 A good way to prepare for this is to sit down and draft a list of what happens typically during a full day and night for each pet.
 A timetable allows you to note feeding routines, and medical requirements and what time they need to happen.

-4. Interview – Try to talk to them in person or virtually
+4. Interview the pet sitter – Try to talk to them in person or virtually

 To ensure you have made a good choice and your sitter is indeed a great petsitter make sure to make time for a chat.
 While it may not be possible to talk to them in person face to face, these days a virtual Facetime call, Messenger of Skype call makes it very viable to discuss the assignment, their background and experience.
 Ahead of the call make a list of questions you think of during the week in readiness for the call.